SantraptiNayak/octanet-april/README.md

 This is about the tasks I performed during internship at OctaNet Services pvt.
 Ltd

-# Task - 1:  Landing Page using HTML and CSS
+# Task - 1:  Landing Page

 The assigned task involves creating a landing page using HTML and CSS.
 The goal is to design an engaging and visually appealing webpage that effectively communicates a message or purpose.
 For this task, I followed a structured approach to design a clean and responsive landing page.
 The key elements of my approach include:

 # Task - 2:  To-Do List